boisgera/document-sandbox/README.md

 Our extra software requirements are listed in the `environment.yml` file.
-To create a conda environment that matches this specification, once and for all, execute:
+To create a conda environment that matches this specification, once and for all, execute in the terminal:

     $ conda env create -f environment.yml